kwotsin/TensorFlow-Xception/README.md

 As an example, the model will be trained on the Flowers dataset.

+**Python 3 Users:** Please clone the python 3 branch instead of the master branch, as it includes some changes for compatability.

 ### Contents

 1. **xception.py**: The model implementation file.